vdaas/vald/CONTRIBUTING.md

 ## Contributing Issue

-### Before filing an issue
+### Where to file an issue

+We use [Github Issues](https://github.com/vdaas/vald/issues) to track issues within this repository.
-If the behavior you are seeing is confirmed as a bug or issue, it can easily be re-raised in the issue tracker.
+If you can determine the problem you are facing is a bug or issue, you can easily submit in the issues.

 ### Bug Report